-In this article we are going to have a detailed discussion about PlusSpec and 7 styles one can adopt while crafting walls in SketchUp.
+In this article we are going to have a detailed discussion about PlusSpec and the 7 styles one can adopt while crafting walls in SketchUp.

 PlusSpec is a power extension for SketchUp mainly used for professional architects and engineers.
 PlusSpec automates the design process but also layers textures and much more.
-PlusSpec has parametric functionalities that mean you can edit your work at any point of given time.
+PlusSpec has parametric functionalities that mean you can edit your work at any point in a given time.
 It creates price materials along with 2D plans.

 There are different ways of creating and designing walls in SketchUp.
 The eight main extensions are specified below:

-1) Offset Push Pull
+1) Offset Push-Pull

 To run this extension in your 3d Model, you have to follow the process